 Built-up Area Criteria

-2. What is the minimum built-up carpet area for running 4 sections per class?
+2. What is the minimum built-up area for running 4 sections per class?

-A school must have at least 6200 sq. m of built-up carpet area.
+A school must have at least 6200 sq. m of built-up area.

 No, under the new norms, land size does not override the built-up area requirement.